 - 4.1 The Single Fraud Investigation Service of the DWP investigates and prosecutes Social Security welfare benefits and tax credit fraud.
-As a result, the Council will not complete any investigations of Housing Benefit fraud.
-The Council may complete joint investigations with the DWP.
-The decision to conduct any joint investigation will be made on a case-by-case basis and will be completed in compliance with the joint working arrangements agreed between the DWP and the Council. - 4.2 For non-benefit related matters, the decision as to whether or not an investigation is warranted will be made by the Divisional Manager Audit, Procurement and Operational Finance. - 4.3 The action taken by the Council will depend on the nature of the concern.
+As a result, the Council will only complete investigation of Housing Benefit fraud when there are joint working arrangements agreed between the DWP and the Council. - 4.2 For non-benefit related matters, the decision as to whether or not an investigation is warranted will be made by the Divisional Manager Audit, Procurement and Operational Finance. - 4.3 The action taken by the Council will depend on the nature of the concern.
 The matter raised may be investigated internally or referred directly to the Police. - 4.4 All internal investigations will normally be led by the Audit and Investigations Team, and each case will be judged on its merit.
-The purposes of any investigation shall be to: - Establish the facts of any suspected fraud in order to inform decisions regarding further action; - Clear innocent persons of any suspicion; - Enable the recovery of losses; - Assist with the prosecution and sanction of offenders: - Improve systems and controls to prevent and deter fraud and corruption in the future. - 4.5 Investigations will be assigned to a lead officer who is suitably qualified and experienced.
-The officer will ensure that the investigation is conducted impartially and objectively, and will, as appropriate: - Determine and plan the resources needed for the investigation; - Carry out the investigation in a timely manner ensuring that all allegations are properly investigated and reported on; - Comply with all relevant statutory requirements, codes of practice, and the ethical standards of relevant professional bodies; - Ensure that the identity of the person raising the concern is protected wherever possible; - Ensure that all evidence obtained is properly recorded and retained securely;
+The purposes of any investigation shall be to: - Establish the facts of any suspected fraud in order to inform decisions regarding further action: - · Clear innocent persons of any suspicion; - Enable the recovery of losses; - Assist with the prosecution and sanction of offenders; - Improve systems and controls to prevent and deter fraud and corruption in the future. - 4.5 Investigations will be assigned to a lead officer who is suitably qualified and experienced.
+The officer will ensure that the investigation is conducted impartially and objectively, and will, as appropriate: - Determine and plan the resources needed for the investigation; - Carry out the investigation in a timely manner ensuring that all allegations are properly investigated and reported on; - Comply with all relevant statutory requirements, codes of practice, and the ethical standards of relevant professional bodies; - Ensure that the identity of the person raising the concern is protected wherever possible; - Ensure that all evidence obtained is properly recorded and retained securely; - Liaise as appropriate with the Operational Director (Legal and Democratic Services), Insurance Manager, the Police or other relevant agencies as required; - Assist management in implementing the Council's disciplinary procedures;

-- Liaise as appropriate with the Operational Director (Legal and Democratic Services), Insurance Manager, the Police or other relevant agencies as required; - Assist management in implementing the Council's disciplinary procedures; - Advise and assist management in implementing improved procedures where necessary. - 4.6 Where an investigation requires 'directed surveillance' or uses a 'covert human intelligence source', the investigating officer(s) must ensure that the investigation is undertaken in accordance with the Authority's RIPA policy.
+- Advise and assist management in implementing improved procedures where necessary. - 4.6 Where an investigation requires 'directed surveillance' or uses a 'covert human intelligence source', the investigating officer(s) must ensure that the investigation is undertaken in accordance with the Authority's RIPA policy.
 Any such surveillance may only be undertaken after the appropriate authorisation has been obtained by an officer with delegated powers under the policy. - 4.7 At the conclusion of the investigation, the investigating officer(s) will produce a report setting out all of the facts relating to the case.
 The report shall be submitted to the Divisional Manager Audit, Procurement and Operational Finance to determine how the matter should be progressed to a resolution.
 Dependent upon the circumstances of the case this decision may be taken in conjunction with the Strategic Director Enterprise, Community & Resources, Operational Director (Legal and Democratic Services), Operational Director Finance or the Chief Executive.